joshuaspence/StealthNet/README.txt

     transparent layer (man-in-the-middle) that transparently relays messages between clients and servers.
 The proxy can additionally be used to simulate various security attacks.
+- Bank
+	A StealthNet bank instance.
+This is a command-line application to co-ordinate StealthNet payments.

 --------------------------------------------------------------------------------
 INSTRUCTIONS